ilyra-ai/anything-llm/README.md

 [Learn about vector caching](./server/storage/vector-cache/VECTOR_CACHE.md)

+### Plans

+Run `npx prisma migrate dev` after changing the database schema.
+Admins can manage available plans at `/settings/plans`.
+Users can upgrade or downgrade their plan from the same page.

 ## External Apps & Integrations

 _These are apps that are not maintained by Mintplex Labs, but are compatible with AnythingLLM.
 A listing here is not an endorsement._